vmpyre/discord-crypto-price-bot/README.md

 Line 25:   current_price = token_price('CHICKS')
 ```

-2. Build the docker file:
+2. Navigate to the /src directory and build the docker file using the following command:
 ```bash
 sudo docker build -t discord-price-bot .
 ```